Ghi-o/cloud-resume/journal.md

 - PROBLEM: My new code was not updating, this was due to CloudFronts caching.
 SO i need to invalidate cache on the distribution.

 SUCCESS!
 My website now shows a visitor count!
 LETS GOOOOOO

+Most difficult, was setting up the lambda function to talk to DynamoDB.
+Then attaching code to Lambda to API gateway and figuring out exactly what CORS is.

+Security wise, The API is public and can be prone to malicious API requests, or ddos attacks.
+To mitigate this I can put an AWS WAF(web application firewall) in front of the API.

+# Day 4 Automation CI/CD

+Goal: Set up Continuous Integration & Continuous Deployment (CI/CD) so updates to your resume and backend are automatically deployed without manual intervention.

+CI/CD (Continuous Integration & Continuous Deployment) ensures that when you push changes to GitHub:

+1. Frontend Changes (index.html, styles.css)
+   - Website automatically uploads to S3 instead of manually using the AWS Console.
+2. Backend Changes (lambda_function.py)
+   - AWS Lambda function automatically updates when you push code changes.
+     This removes the need for manual uploads and deployments.